adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 Version releases should adhere to [semantic versioning](https://semver.org/).
 Code that is on `next` may undergo a few patch version increments before making it to `main`, so stable releases might skip a few tags.
-Online documentation is only built for stable versions, so releasing stable versions requires administrator access to the online GitHub repository.
+Online documentation is only built for stable versions.

-The provided pre-commit hook script can be used to verify the last git tag against `Project.toml`.
+Releasing new versions requires admin access to the GitHub repository.

 ### Releasing a new version on `next` (unstable)